silverbulletmd/silverbullet/libraries/Library/Std/Config.md

         type = "string",
         description = "Optional description of the action button" },
+      command = {
+        type = "string",
+        description = "Optional command name to invoke when clicked (replaces run).
+The command's keyboard shortcut is automatically shown in the tooltip."
+      },
       priority = {
         type = "number",
         description = "Optional priority: the higher the earlier the button will appear in the list"